tiaringhio/PhotoProofing/README.md

 ## Redis

-What not throw a cache in there right?
-Redis is the most popular in-memory data store, you can find it in basically every cloud provider (AWS has Elasticache, Azure has Azure Cache for Redis and so on), i decide to host it myself, it lives in a Docker container and has persistence strategy, if the container ever goes down (which it will), you won't lose any data, pretty cool.
+Why not throw a caching layer in there right?
+Redis is the most popular in-memory data store, you can find it in basically every cloud provider (AWS has Elasticache, Azure has Azure Cache for Redis and so on), i decided to host it myself, it lives in a Docker container and has persistence strategy, if the container ever goes down (which it will), you won't lose any data, pretty cool.

 ## RedisInsight

-Redis is a Redis GUI provided by Redis, it has cool feature like real time monitoring of used memory and so on, a CLI, and Redis modules,it's pretty cool.
+Redis is a Redis GUI provided by Redis, it has cool feature like real time monitoring of used memory and so on, a CLI and Redis modules, it's pretty cool.
 Guess what, it's hosted in a Docker container.

 ## Cloudinary